Midleton battle hard in U13 National Cup final loss to Shamrock Rovers

 That was as good as it got for Midleton as Rovers continued to build forward and create chances.

-The Midleton team must be commended for holding Rovers at bay, who up to now had found the net 35 times on their way to the final with Midleton keeper Caleb Murray saving well from Ozhianvuna, Armstrong and Ferizaj, with every move into the Rovers half by Midleton’s Wilson and Shay Forde cheered on by the large Midleton supporters.
+The Midleton team must be commended for holding Rovers at bay, who up to now had found the net 35 times on their way to the final with Midleton keeper Jack Mills saving well from Ozhianvuna, Armstrong and Ferizaj, with every move into the Rovers half by Midleton’s Wilson and Shay Forde cheered on by the large Midleton supporters.

 In the end, it was Shamrock Rovers who took the title, but Midleton who won the admiration from the large attendance.

-Caleb Murray, Ronan MacKessy, Stephen Comerford, Ciaran Kelly, Artan Iliukovic, Charlie McCarthy, Charlie McCarthy, Alex Wilson, Ben Dumigan, Eduard Pidoyma, Alfie Hennessy, Shay Forde, Eoin McCarthy, Ryan Cremin, Alex Molumby, Cillian Galvin, Brayan Wiecek, Jack Mills.
+Jack Mills, Ronan MacKessy, Stephen Comerford, Ciaran Kelly, Artan Iliukovic, Charlie McCarthy, Charlie McCarthy, Alex Wilson, Ben Dumigan, Eduard Pidoyma, Caleb Murray, Alfie Hennessy, Shay Forde, Eoin McCarthy, Ryan Cremin, Alex Molumby, Cillian Galvin, Brayan Wiecek.

 Stanislaw Wasilewski, Brody Collins, Desmond Armstrong, Joel McPhail, Noble Tettah, Preston Gaynor, Richie Ferizaj, Robert Keane, Stephen Kelly, Tadgh Prizeman, Thomas Barrett, Victor Ozhianvuna, Tunde Anunlopo, Alex Curtis, Andrew McAuley, Jack Greene, Jack Carr, Danny Burke.